nkabbara/nkabbara.github.io/docs/sierra-de-la-ventana-pack.md

 * Pack a sponge to wash stuff
 * Replace hand soap with dish soap since dish soap is stronger and can be used for both.
 * Add chapstick.
 It's very windy there.
+* Condiments like onion pouder should be sealed better.
+My pack smells like onions now.

 7. Tent
 6. Tent footprint